hasura/sphinx-graphiql/README.md

 extensions.append('sphinx_graphiql')
 ```

-### Step 3: Add appropriate scripts to your template HTML
+### Step 3: Add the required scripts to your template HTML

 Add the following tags inside the `<head></head>` of your template html file (typically `layout.html`).